srerickson/recounting-algs/cfp.md

 ---
 title: Recounting Algorithms
+subtitle: A Workshop on Critical Algorithm Studies in the Library
+location: University of Toronto Mississauga Library
+date: May 7-8, 2020
 bibliography: cfp.bib
 nocite: '@*'
 css: style.css
 csl: apa.csl
 ---

-###  A Symposium on Critical Algorithm Studies in the Library {#subtitle}
-###  May 7-8, 2020 {#date}
-###  University of Toronto Mississauga Library {#location}
+#### Call For Proposals
 How can libraries and archives best contribute to emerging critical discourses around algorithms, machine learning, and artificial intelligence?
-Recounting Algorithms is a two-day symposium, supported by the Council on Library and Information Resources and hosted by the  University of Toronto Mississauga Library, that aims to enrich the intersections of critical algorithm studies and academic librarianship.
+Recounting Algorithms is a two-day workshop, supported by the Council on Library and Information Resources and hosted by the  University of Toronto Mississauga Library, that aims to enrich the intersections of critical algorithm studies and academic librarianship.

 Efforts to historicize, culturally situate, and foreground algorithmic systems as manifestations of bias and power have flourished recently.
 Work in this area has contributed important insights into the often oppressive operational conditions of systems used to automate tasks such as hiring, criminal risk assessment, supply chain management, web page ranking, and surveillance.
 The robustness of this growing field of inquiry is demonstrated in the varied institutional backgrounds of those who have contributed to it—they include journalists, artists, advocates, and academic researchers from across the disciplinary spectrum.